All Blacks Reportedly Eye Springboks Attack Coach Tony Brown for Coaching Shake-Up

 • Questions remain over whether the Springboks would allow Brown, a key architect of their attacking strategy, to return to New Zealand, with insiders weighing in on the potential move

 New Zealand Rugby is reportedly positioning Jamie Joseph as the preferred choice to replace Scott Robertson following the dramatic coaching vacancy at the All Blacks.
-While Joseph has become the central figure in the succession discussion, the focus in studio analysis has quickly drifted toward the future of Tony Brown and whether New Zealand could realistically bring him home.
+While Joseph has become the central figure in the succession discussion, the focus of studio analysis has quickly drifted toward the future of Tony Brown and whether New Zealand could realistically bring him home.

 Scott Robertson, All Blacks, New Zealand